erikanagamine/erikanagamine/README.md

 💬 Opinions and views here are my own, not of my employer!

-🔭 I've a extensive background as a Database Administrator and Data Engineer.
+🔭 I've a extensive background as a Data Professional

-🌱 Now I'm in a new jorney in data world: I'm learning how to extract a better insights with data as a Data Scientist.
-Here you will found some studies that I've done in my life and I hope this information help you in your carrier.
+🌱 Now I'm in a new jorney in data world: I'm learning how to extract a better insights with data as a Data Professional

 👯 I love to contribute in data communities.